Why Everyone Needs to Keep Their Estate Plan Updated

 This article is a service of Tammy Silvas, Personal Family Lawyer®.
 We do not just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That's why we offer a Family Wealth Planning Session™, during which you will get more financially organized than you’ve ever been before and make all the best choices for the people you love.
 You can begin by calling our office today to schedule a Family Wealth Planning Session and mention this article to find out how to get this $750 session at no charge.

-A FREE SILVAS LAW EDUCATIONAL EVENT When: Thursday, November 13th @ 6:30pm Location: The Colony Senior Center 4431 Augusta St, The Colony, TX 75056 REGISTER TODAY Please register each person individually - unique email address required.
+A FREE SILVAS LAW EDUCATIONAL EVENT When: Tuesday, February 17th @6:30pm Location: Winestein's Tasting Room Wine and Charcuterie Grapevine 280 N Main St, Grapevine, TX 76051 Please register each person individually - unique email address required.